sigfredonin/Z80-John-Bell-80-280/README.md

 This would cost one gate more gate delay, but that's unlikely to cause any problems or slow down memory access.

+However ...

+The use of Low Power Schottky TTL devices eliminates this potential problem.
+Whereas a standard TTL input requires the driver to sink 1.6 mA for a low logic level, Low Power Schottky TTL only requires 0.4 mA.
+The Z80 outputs can sink 1.8 mA when at a low logic level, sufficient for one standard TTL input, but enough for 4 Low Power Schottky TTL inputs.

 ### Interrupt Request

 The Z80 PIO can request an interrupt on completion of an I/O operation by activating its /INTREQ line (pin 23).